michaelcolletti/Pablo-Setlists/README.md

-## Pablo and Rick Setlist
+# Pablo Shine: Song Catalog

-# Musician's Song Catalog
+This README provides a comprehensive, alphabetized list of unique song titles by the musician Pablo Shine.

-This `README.md` provides an alphabetized and unique list of songs by the musician Pablo Shine.
+---

 ## Author